What is multiple regression analysis?

 Dependent and Independent variables in multiple regression analysis:

-Let us understand how the dependent are and independent variables come into consideration when we are analyzing multiple regression models.
+Let us understand how the dependent is and independent variables come into consideration when we are analyzing multiple regression models.
 So within the multiple regression modes, we will be having one independent variable and a dependent variable.

 Subscribe to our youtube channel to get new updates..!